 In 2005, Firefly Mobile decided to break into the kids market and attract consumers aged 8-12.
-This was most definitely an innovative idea, considering the fact that – as demonstrated by Nokia – there was a great market of kids seeking cheap mobile phone deals that could be tapped into.
+This was most definitely an innovative idea, considering the fact that – as demonstrated by Nokia – there was a great market for kids seeking cheap mobile phone deals that could be tapped into.

-Firefly forgot two rather important things however.
+Firefly forgot two rather important things, however.
 The first is that children would want a mobile phone on which they could play games.
 The second was that at the time, texting was the main thing they used mobile phones for.
 Both games and texting weren’t possible on the Firefly.
 Furthermore, the phone had a ridiculously minuscule screen which spelt out to kids that nothing could be done on the phone except make calls.

-With only five buttons, two of which were marked with ‘Mum’ and ‘Dad’ symbols, the phone was more one parents would like for their kids, than kids would like from their parents.
+With only five buttons, two of which were marked with ‘Mum’ and ‘Dad’ symbols, the phone was more one parents would like for their kids than kids would like from their parents.